HSL5430/app-icon-generator/README.md

 ## Usage

-Put the original image you use to generate icons and the script `genicon.py` in the same directory, run the script and then you will get the icons generated.
+- Put the original image you use to generate icons and the script `genicon.py` in the same directory, run the script(`python ./genicon.py`) and then you will get the icons generated in the `./outputs` directory.
+- Support custom input image path, run `python ./genicon.py <input image path>`, and then output to the `./outputs` directory under the directory where the input image is located.
+- Support custom outputs directory, run `python ./genicon.py <input image path> <outputs directory>`.

+In addition, you can run the script(`python ./genicon.py help` or `python ./genicon.py h`) to help you to learn how to use this.

 When generating you can add round corners or a simple frame for the them.
 The following figure demonstrates an example: on the left side is the original image while on the right side are the generated ones.

 ![example_img](example.png)

 ## Requirement

-Python 3.x
+- Python 3.x
-Pillow: `pip install pillow`
+- Pillow: `pip install pillow`

 ## Customize